Bamberg Baskets: 2019–2020

 On 17 February 2019, Bamberg won its fifth BBL-Pokal after defeating Alba Berlin 83–82 in the final.
 In the 2018–19 season, Bamberg also made its debut in the Basketball Champions League.
 After playing in EuroLeague Basketball competitions since 2004, this was the first time the club participated in a FIBA-organised competition.
 In the quarter-finals, Bamberg narrowly beat defending champions AEK Athens to qualify for the 2019 Final Four.

 On 1 July 2020, Johan Roijakkers signed a 3-year contract as Bamberg's new head coach.
 With Johan Roijakkers as their head coach Brose Bamberg did not lose a single home game during the 2020–2021 season in the Basketball Champions League.
 Brose Bamberg also set the record for most made 3s in a single game (21 made 3s on 58% vs Casademont Zaragoza, 23 March 2021, 117 – 76).

 2021

 In November 2021, Brose Bamberg announced that Oren Amiel had signed as their head coach.
 With Oren Amiel as their head coach they did not qualify for the Basketball Champions League in the 2022–2023 season.
 The team continued their European season in the FIBA Europe Cup.

 2023

 In June 2023, the club announced that Brose was selling its shares in the company and also released its naming rights.
 As a result, the name of the club was changed to Bamberg Baskets on 1 July 2023.

+2024–2025

+In the 2024–2025 season the team participated for the first time in the European league ENBL.

+2025

+In June 2025, the club announced that starting with the 2025–2026 season they will have a new name sponsor and the team name will change to BMA365 Bamberg Baskets.